IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Added the Polarity Halberd; combo and ranged-laser focused melee weapon somewhat akin to the Sky Dragon's Fury

--Various rebalances to the Skylight
+-Various rebalances to the Skylight, added eclipse

 -Fixed a critical mistake in the BoostDamage that caused melee to have low crit chance (such as when you wore tf2 emblems)